HSG Charitable Foundation Patient Safety Grant

 Announcements and Updates

 Each member hospital may apply for up to $25,000 through either one grant application or multiple applications combined.
-In order to allow an opportunity for all MHP member hospitals to participate in the Patient Safety Grant program, prior grant recipients may not reapply for three years (i.e., 2022 recipients may apply again in 2025 for 2026 grant funding and 2023 recipients may apply again in 2026 for 2027 grant funding).
+In order to allow an opportunity for all MHP member hospitals to participate in the Patient Safety Grant program, prior grant recipients may not reapply for three years:

-The grant application process opens August 14, 2023, with applications due by October 13, 2023, and awards to be announced sometime in late November, 2023.
+The grant application process opens August 19, 2024, with applications due by October 18, 2024, and awards to be announced in late November, 2024.
 Funding priority will be given to proposals that are original, evidence-based, and directly aimed at improving patient safety and reducing professional liability claims.

 The HSGCF and HSG Risk Management and Patient Safety Division worked closely together to develop this grant opportunity for MHP member hospitals and are very excited to support our member hospitals in their efforts to improve patient safety.
 Throughout this process, the Foundation and Risk Management staff will be available to provide technical assistance and feedback to applicants and recipients.

-More details, including the Patient Safety Grant Proposal Overview, Project Criteria, and Draft Timeline are available via the grant website at: https://hsg-group.com/patient-safety-grant/.
+More details, including the Patient Safety Grant Proposal Overview, Project Criteria, and Draft Timeline are available in the links above.

 Please share this grant information with other appropriate staff within your organization.
 If you have any questions, please don’t hesitate to contact my office at kschlup@hsg-group.com.